kundana-balijepalli/yelp-dataset-analysis/README.md

 ## 2. Data Exploration

 The Yelp dataset contained the following JSON files and was a total size of approximately 23.5 GB:
-•	Business
+- Business
-•	Checkin
+- Checkin
-•	Covid features
+- Covid features
-•	Review
+- Review
-•	Tip
+- Tip
-•	User
+- User

 For this research, only relevant files are business and reviews.
+Only reviews of restuarants with over 100 review count were filtered out.
+Then top 10 states with the most restuarants were extracted and analyzed.
+A restaurant called Buffet Palace with 383 reviews was randomly selected for further analysis.
+The overall rating for Buffetpalace is 3.5 stars.
+Lastly, only important attributes such as Review Id, Business Id, star rating, and text were extracted into a CSV file for further analysis.

 ## 3. Pre - processing

-## 4. Sentimental Analysis
+The following diagram illustrations the steps taken to pre-process the text:

 ## 5. Topic prediction

+## 5. Sentimental Analysis